Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Continuous-singularity and absolute continuity

 Recall that Lebesgue almost all $c\in(1,\infty)$ are the reciprocals of P.S. numbers.

-\begin{proof}[Proof of Theorem \ref{thm-PS}] Let $\mu=\mu_{c,q,r}$.
-Let $p_0\in (1/2,1)$ and $k\in\mathbb{N}$ as in the definition of a P.S. number.
-The following proof was suggested by an argument of Watanabe~\cite{Wa00}.
-Let $K := k |\log (2p_0-1)|/2$, which is positive.
-Then, Equation~(2.4) of \cite{Wa00} tells us that
+\begin{pf*}{Proof of Theorem \ref{thm-PS}} Let $\mu=\mu_{c,q,r}$.
+Let $p_0\in(1/2,1)$ and $k\in\mathbb{N}$ as in the definition of a P.S. number.
+The following proof was suggested by an argument of Watanabe \cite{Wa00}.
+Let $K := k |\log(2p_0-1)|/2$, which is positive.
+Then (2.4) of~\cite{Wa00} tells us that

-Under the condition that $p>0$, $q>0$ and $r\leq pq$, we have \eqref{new3} with $a_m$ of \eqref{new2}.
-Let $\al_0=\sum_{m=1}^{\infty} a_m$.
-Then it follows from Jensen's inequality that {\allowdisplaybreaks
+Under the condition that $p>0$, $q>0$ and $r\leq pq$, we have \textup{(\ref{new3})} with $a_m$ of \textup{(\ref{new2})}.
+Let $\alpha_0=\sum_{m=1}^{\infty} a_m$.
+Then it follows from Jensen's inequality that

-The last integral is finite whenever} $\alpha_0 \geq K$ by \eqref{eq-PS-2}.
-We have $a_m\geq m^{-1}q^m$ for $m$ odd, and it follows that $\al_0$ tends to $\infty$ as $q\uar1$.
-Thus there is $\ep=\ep(c)$ such that $\al_0\geq K$ for all $q\geq 1-\ep$.
-Hence $\mu$ has bounded continuous density whenever $p>0$, $r\leq pq$ and $q\geq1-\ep$.
-The case when $p=0$ and $q\geq 1-\ep$ follows similarly, with $a_m=m^{-1}q^m$ in the above calculations.
+The last integral is finite whenever $\alpha_0 \geq K$ by \textup{(\ref{eq-PS-2})}.
+We have $a_m\geq m^{-1}q^m$ for~$m$ odd, and it follows that $\alpha_0$ tends to $\infty$ as $q\uparrow1$.
+Thus there is $\varepsilon=\varepsilon(c)$ such that $\alpha_0\geq K$ for all $q\geq1-\varepsilon$.
+Hence $\mu$ has bounded continuous density whenever $p>0$, $r\leq pq$ and $q\geq1-\varepsilon$.
+The case when $p=0$ and $q\geq1-\varepsilon$ follows similarly, with $a_m=m^{-1}q^m$ in the above calculations.

 To see the second half of the theorem, suppose that $q \geq C_1 p \geq C_2 r$ with $C_1,C_2>0$.
 Then $p>0$ since $p+r>0$, and hence $q>0$.
 Thus